Course

 Who should attend?

-- Gain insight in the role of biogas within the sustainable energy solutions and in the European economy.
+• Obtain insights in the role of biogas within sustainable energy solutions and the European economy.

-- Overview of key components and sensitivities of a biogas plant including health and safety aspects.
+• Have an overview of the key components and sensitivities of a biogas plant including health and safety aspects.